-EDP 0220 RPG Programming I
+EDP 0220 RPG II Programming

-This course is a study of the RPG II programming language.
-Emphasis will be placed on the study of RPG II Fixed Logic, editing, control breaks, and the writing and debugging of business-related programs.
+This course is a study of the RPG II (Report Program Generator) programming language.
+Emphasis will be placed on the study of RPG II Fixed Logic, editing, calculations, control breaks, multiple control breaks, multiple record types, and the writing and debugging of business-related programs.
 Prerequisite: EDP 0101, or permission of the instructor.

-EDP 0221 RPG Programming II
+EDP 0221 Advanced RPG II Programming

 The student will study advanced RPG II programming techniques, including tables, matching records, sequential and indexed sequential files.
 Applications will include the writing and debugging of complex business-related programs.
 Prerequisite: EDP 0220.

-EDP 0230 COBOL Programming I
+EDP 0230 COBOL Programming

-The Common Business Oriented Language (COBOL) is presented in detail.
-A variety of business and commercial applications are programmed and tested by the students.
+The COmmon Business Oriented Language (COBOL) is presented in detail, including structured programming concepts, report writing, editing, calculations and comparisons, if-then-else structures, nested if-then-else structures, control breaks, and multiple control breaks.
+A variety of business and commercial applications are programmed and tested by the students on the IBM 5/34.
 Prerequisites: EDP 0101 and EDP 0220.
 (W)

-EDP 0231 COBOL Programming II
+EDP 0231 Advanced COBOL Programming

 A continuation of EDP 0230.
-The student will learn more complex techniques and features of COBOL language by writing, flowcharting, debugging, and running programs.
+The student will learn more complex techniques and features of COBOL language by writing, flowcharting, debugging, and running complex programs.
+Topics include the study of tables, edit programs, sorting within a program and file handling.
 Prerequisite: EDP 0230.
 (SP)